simonMarcotte/Airflow-Stock-Pipeline/README.md

 This project uses Apache Airflow to automate historical stock anaylsis for a stock with the highest daily gain.
 The DAG is run daily, grabbing historical stock data using the ticker, and stores it in BigQuery, which then triggers a calculation of the maximum stock profit up until today.

+## Data Interface

+To interact with the data provided by this data pipline, see this repository: https://github.com/simonMarcotte/stock_interface

 ## Prerequisites:

 To run this locally, first download docker and fetch the `docker-compose.yaml` file from Apache Airflow.